How best to avoid the hazy, smoky air and stay cool in the heat

 The smoky air present throughout our region is coming from wildfires burning throughout the state.

-An outdoor burn ban has been in effect since Friday, Sept.
-1, in northwest Washington.
-The ban applies to all outdoor burning, such as campfires.
+A statewide outdoor burn ban has been in effect since Thursday, Aug.
+2, The ban applies to all outdoor burning, such as campfires.

 The heat is only making conditions worse.
 What do doctors recommend?